 That’s almost a year and a half without my favorite treats…during a year when I could have realllllly used some treats (being a new mom kicked my butt.)

 In that time I read a TON of dairy free recipes and blogs for help.
-A huge chunk of those use dairy substitutes for cheese, sour cream, etc.
+A huge chunk of those use dairy substitutes for milk, cheese, sour cream, etc.